ProThoughts/Q2A-URL-Customizer/README.md

 ### About Q2A

-**[Question2Answer](http://qa-themes.com/question2answer "Q2A Features")** is a free and open source PHP script for creating online Question & Answer communities.
+**[Question2Answer](http://qa-themes.com/question2answer "Q2A Features")** is a free and open source PHP script for creating online Question & Answer communities.For more information about Question2Answer visit it's official site at [question2answer.org](http://www.question2answer.org/)